xcart/xcart-docs/_pages/kb_en/multivendor/messages_addon_usage_with_multivendor.md

 order: 100
 published: false
 ---
+In a Multivendor X-Cart store with the addon {% link "Messages addon" ref_0pnZpHq3 %} installed and enabled, both the store administrator and vendors can create and manage discount coupons.

 If you have Multi-vendor functionality enabled, the Messages addon also allows your buyers to start messaging with sellers before they make a purchase.
 They can initiate the conversations right on the sellers' pages in the storefront.

 ## Admin experience